-Disciplinary Procedures, Penalties and Referrals / Student Disciplinary Records in a way that students view as fair and impartial.
+Disciplinary Procedures, Penalties and Referrals / Student Disciplinary Records

+Discipline is most effective when it deals directly with the problem at the time and place it occurs, and in a way that students view as fair and impartial.
 School personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the students' ability to grow in self-discipline.